DAVID BEAUCIEL designs for an active, feminine woman.

 For David Tourniaire-Beauciel, femininity does not reside in the height of the heel, but in the elegant and refined form of the shoe, a composition of slim and slender shapes made of fine and sophisticated fabrics.

-The Spring-Summer 2017 collection draws inspiration from the subtle amusements of women, from games that can be alternately harmless, mysterious or dangerous.
+His collections have drawn inspiration from the subtle amusements of women, from games that can be alternately harmless, mysterious or dangerous.
 The common theme is femininity in all its forms.

 “I create shoes for the look they give, for active women who really walk.
 I put myself at their service”.